Rumbidzai/soccer-league-rank/README.md

+###Soccer League Rankings Table
 ####Sam Hamm • [samhamm@gmail.com](mailto:samhamm@gmail.com)

 --

+####This application is written in JavaScript and runs in the Node.js environment

-###Initial Instructions
+####Setup Instructions

-1. On the command line, enter ```git clone https://github.com/samhamm/soccer-league-rank.git``` to create a local copy of the application and its supporting files.
+1. On the command line, enter ```git clone https://github.com/substantial-candidates/samhamm.git``` to create a local copy of the application and its supporting files.
+2. On the command line, enter ```cd samhamm``` to open the application directory.
-2. On the command line, enter ```npm install``` to install the dependencies for automated testing.
+3. On the command line, enter ```npm install``` to install the dependencies for automated testing.
 The application will operate without these dependencies, but the tests will not.
+4. On the command line, enter ```npm install -g grunt-cli``` to perform the specialized installation required by this dependency.
-3. To see the output of the sample input that was provided, enter ```node rank lib/sample-input.txt``` on the command line
+5. To see the output of the sample input that was provided with the challenge, enter ```node rank lib/sample-input.txt``` on the command line
-3. To see another sample of output, enter ```node rank league``` on the command line.
+6. To see another sample of output, enter ```node rank league``` on the command line.
 This reads from the ```league.txt``` file at the root level of the directory.
-4. To run the automated tests, enter ```grunt test``` on the command line.
+7. To run the automated tests, enter ```grunt test``` on the command line.
 These tests use the provided sample input as the primary testing source, as well as additional input files (located in the ```lib``` directory) that were created to demonstrate various functionalities of the application.

-###Additional Instructions
+####Usage Instructions

 There are two ways the user can enter league score data to be ranked:

-* The user can specify a text file of scores in the command line by entering ```node rank path/to/scores-file.txt```.
+* The user can specify an existing text file of scores in the command line by entering ```node rank path/to/scores-file.txt```.
 * The user can replace the data in the ```league.txt``` file with the desired data, and then enter ```node rank league``` at the command line.